Library Card FAQ

 These cards are short term, so they expire and will be eligible for renewal every 3 months.

-The child will receive a "limited" card, allowing them to borrow up to twenty Library items at a time (instead of the regular limit of 50) and are entitled to library program attendance.
+The child will receive a "limited" card, allowing them to borrow up to 20 items at a time (instead of the regular limit of 50) and are entitled to library program attendance.

 Grandparents will be held responsible for any lost or damaged materials checked out to a child’s card.
-Parents/guardians can upgrade limited cards to full memberships at any time in the future simply by bringing the child's card to a service counter and showing ID and proof of residency within the Central Islip Public Library.
+Parents/guardians can upgrade limited cards to full memberships at any time in the future by bringing the child's card to the Circulation Desk and showing ID and proof of residency within the Central Islip Public Library.